Cryptaur Price Reaches $0.0001 on Exchanges (CPT)

 Cryptaur Token Trading

-Cryptaur can be traded on the following cryptocurrency exchanges: .
-It is usually not currently possible to purchase alternative cryptocurrencies such as Cryptaur directly using U.S. dollars.
-Investors seeking to acquire Cryptaur should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
+Cryptaur can be traded on these cryptocurrency exchanges: .
+It is usually not presently possible to purchase alternative cryptocurrencies such as Cryptaur directly using US dollars.
+Investors seeking to trade Cryptaur should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Cryptaur using one of the exchanges listed above.

 Receive News & Updates for Cryptaur Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Cryptaur and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.